 Oxalate is a waste product of the body’s metabolism but is also found in many foods including fruits and vegetables, nuts and seeds, grains, legumes, and even chocolate and tea.
 Some examples of foods that have significant levels of oxalate include peanuts, rhubarb, spinach, beets, Swiss chard, chocolate, sweet potatoes- and watercress.

-So to answer the questions-
+So to answer the questions about watercress and stones-

 No watercress itself does not cause kidney stones, but the calcium and oxalate in watercress can.

 It depends.
 If you did not have a calcium oxalate stone and are not prone to that type, you should be able to eat watercress with no worries.
-If you have had multiple calcium oxalate stones, especially if they were large and required surgery, you may want to avoid any oxalate containing foods at all.
+If you have had multiple calcium oxalate stones, especially if they were large and required surgery, you may want to avoid any oxalate-containing foods at all.

-Not exactly, but the calcium in watercress binds oxalate , removing it from the body in the urine.
+Not exactly, but the calcium in watercress binds oxalate, removing it from the body in the urine.
 So there is less oxalate to make more stones.

 Drink enough water to produce 2-2.5 quarts/liters of urine every day.